vincbeaulieu/Arduino-Delay-Management/README.md

 }
 ```

-## Additional Informations:
+## Limitations:
 The delay management algorithm presented in this documentation is an overly simplified version of a scheduling algorithm (scheduler).
-However, the algorithm presented in this documentation only handles soft-deadlines, it is not designed for hard-deadlines.
+It is intended for single processor only.
+Moreover, the algorithm presented in this documentation only handles soft-deadlines, it is not designed for hard-deadlines.

 ## References:
 [1\] https://forum.arduino.cc/t/problem-enabling-timer0-impacts-general-digital-io-toggle-rate-arduino-uno/676869/4